EnvisionTechnology/craft-site-navigation/README.md

 ## Installation

-To install the plugin, install manually using composer.
+To install the plugin, manually add the package using composer.

 `composer require envision/craft-site-navigation`

+Then go to Settings > Plugins and choose to 'Install' the Site Navigation plugin.

 ## Settings